Best practices for developing world-ready applications

 Enable your application to read and write data to and from a variety of encodings by using the encoding classes in the System.Text namespace.
 Do not assume ASCII data.
 Assume that international characters will be supplied anywhere a user can enter text.
 For example, the application should accept international characters in server names, directories, file names, user names, and URLs.

 When using the UTF8Encoding class, for security reasons, use the error detection feature offered by this class.
-To turn on the error detection feature, the application creates an instance of the class using the constructor that takes a
+To turn on the error detection feature, create an instance of the class using the constructor that takes a

-throwOnInvalidBytesparameter and sets the value of this parameter to
+throwOnInvalidBytesparameter and set the value of this parameter to

 Display text using the classes provided by the System.Drawing namespace.